tjmahr/tjmahr.github.io/_posts/2020-08-26-quantile-quantile-plots-from-scratch.md

 If `a` and `b` were tables of real-life collected data, that's the procedure we would follow.
 For Q-Q plots, however, the second dataset `b` almost always isn't a table of observations.
-Instead, we "look up" of the values using math by computing values from a theoretical distribution.
+Instead, we "look up" the values using math by computing values from a theoretical distribution.
 (Or in an older stats textbook, you actually would look up these values in a table in the back of the book.)